baburajr/tumblr-downloader/README.md

 * [Samples](#samples)

 ## General info
-This project is simple Tumblr scraping using python and selenium.
+This project is simple Tumblr scraping using python

 ## Technologies
 Project is created with: